ntbrock/prototype-webstorm-es6/README.md

 Callbacks -  Fired during iteration, in the future!
 Can be decarled as anonymous. (not assigned to an identifier)

-ES6: "Fat Arrow" or "Rocket" or "Arrow Functions"
+ES6: "Fat Arrow" or "Rocket" or "Arrow Functions" or "Lambda"

 ### Transpiling